Wildlife Photographer of the Year 2023 | At the Natural History Museum

 And the best of those shots are put onto the shortlist for The Wildlife Photographer of the Year at the Natural History Museum.
 Now in its 59th year (!), the judges have trawled through tens of thousands of entries from 100+ countries before landing on the winning images, which will be displayed on special lightboxes (alongside dozens of runner-up shots) throughout the Natural History Museum’s gallery when the show opens this October.

-Of course, you can see all of these and dozens more, all divvied up into a dozen different categories, ranging from Black & White, to Underwater, to photographers 10 Years Old and Under (!) at the Natural History Museum itself, where they’re displayed in gorgeous lightboxes.
+The winning images will be divvied up into a dozen different categories, ranging from Black & White, to Underwater, to photographers 10 Years Old and Under.
+Yes, nine year olds took photos so good they’re winning awards.

-NOTE: Wildlife Photographer of the Year is open now at the Natural History Museum until 5th June 2022.
-Head HERE to pick your People’s Choice Winner.
-You can find out more, and book tickets (from £15.50) at their website right HERE.
+NOTE: Wildlife Photographer of the Year runs at the Natural History Museum from 13th October 2023 until 30th June 2024.
+You can find out more, and book tickets (from £15) at their website right HERE.